arturoherrero/arturoherrero.com/_posts/2021/2021-02-13-improving-bash-performance.md

 new files yourself (see 'git help status').
 ```

 I'd still like to show untracked files, so the solution was not to use other
 options but to improve the performance.
 I tried some commands like `git prune` or
 `git gc` with no improvement.
 I also discovered some relevant options when working
-with large repositories, one of the most interesting being [`feature.manyFiles`][2]{:target="_blank" rel="noreferrer"}
+with large repositories, one of the most interesting being [`feature.manyFiles`][2]{:target="_blank" rel="noreferrer"},
-, which enables config options that optimize for repositories with many files in
+which enables config options that optimize for repositories with many files in
 the working directory.

 ```sh